Interior Design

 Transform your bathroom into a personal spa with these design ideas.
 Discover trends in tiles, fixtures, and layouts for a relaxing retreat.

-The best bathroom design ideas combine aesthetics with function: walk-in showers, floating vanities, statement tiles, and smart storage that make your daily routine feel effortless.
+The best bathroom design ideas combine aesthetics with function: walk-in showers, floating vanities, statement tiles, and practical storage that make your daily routine feel calmer.
 Whether you are working with a compact powder room or a spacious primary bath, the ideas below cover every budget from $2,000 refreshes to $25,000+ full remodels.

 bathroom design ideas - Luxury spa bathroom design